 To strive, to seek, to find, and not to yield.

-Ulysses found joy and meaning, not in port, but in his journeys, in the dark troubled sea of life which tosses us as we wrestle against it.
+Ulysses found joy and meaning, not in port, but in his journeys, in the dark troubled sea of life against which we wrestle.
 There we find the thrill and the meaning of our lives as we battle without hope of ever finding a home.
 For Ulysses, the struggle was the meaning.